 There’s so much to learn and a lot of great agency thought-leaders out there who have shared their wisdom in books.
 If you struggle to find reading time, audiobooks are a great way to learn on the go.
-Listen while you’re travelling to client meetings, or while you go for a walk, or are unloading the dishwasher.
+Listen while you’re travelling to client meetings, going for a walk, or unloading the dishwasher.

 You will be under intense pressure.
 Make sure you prioritise time for space, thinking and reflection each week.
 Your mental health is important.
 Be realistic about what you can and can’t do.
 Be kind to yourself.
 And make sure you regularly take a step back to breathe.

 Believe you can do it.
 Believe it will work